-On the basis of the information in the supporting statement and the IUCN/TRAFFIC analysis, it appears that at least some of the species of the genus Tylototriton (e.g. T. asperrimus, T. hainanensis, T. kweichowensis, T. shanjing, T. shanorum, T. verrucosus, T. vietnamensis, T. yangi and T. ziegleri) may qualify for inclusion in Appendix II in accordance with criterion A of Annex 2a of Resolution Conf.
+On the basis of the information in the supporting statement, it appears that at least some of the species of the genus Tylototriton (e.g. T. asperrimus, T. hainanensis, T. kweichowensis, T. shanjing, T. shanorum, T. verrucosus, T. Viet Namensis, T. yangi and T. ziegleri) may qualify for inclusion in Appendix II in accordance with criterion A of Annex 2a of Resolution Conf.
 9.24 (Rev. CoP17).
-Some species may even meet the biological criteria for their inclusion in Appendix I (e.g. T. lizhenchangi, T. wenxianensis and T. yangi) on the basis of restricted ranges and/or small wild populations that are declining.

-Considering the difficulties in identifying individual species of Tylototriton, all other species may satisfy criterion A of Annex 2 b) of Resolution Conf.
+Owing to difficulties in identification, all other species are likely to satisfy criterion A of Annex 2b of Resolution Conf.
 9.24 (Rev. CoP17).